How to Select POJOs with a CriteriaQuery — SitePoint

 Table of Contents

 The Criteria API provides a type-safe way to define queries programmatically.
-Similar to JPQL, you can use it to select a set of entity attributes and map each result set record to a POJO.
+Similar to JPQL, you can use it to select a set of entity attributes and map each result set record to a Plain Old Java Object (POJO).

 The Criteria API supports the same feature set as JPQL, and I show in my new book Hibernate Tips – More than 70 solutions to common Hibernate problems how you can use it to implement a variety of use cases.
 It’s a Hibernate cookbook with more than 70 ready-to-use recipes for topics like basic and advanced mappings, logging, Java 8 support, caching and statically and dynamically defined queries.
 You can get it this week on Amazon at a special launch price of just $2.99.